-The Company's independent auditors are PricewaterhouseCoopers LLP, who has issued an independent auditors' report dated February 22, 2017 in respect of the Company's consolidated financial statements as of December 31, 2016 and 2015 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2016.
-PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and the rules of the U.S. Securities and Exchange Commission.
+The Company's independent registered public accounting firm is PricewaterhouseCoopers LLP, who has issued an integrated audit report dated February 22, 2018 in respect of the Company's consolidated financial statements as of December 31, 2017 and 2016 and on the effectiveness of the Company's internal control over financial reporting as at December 31, 2017.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and the rules of the U.S. Securities and Exchange Commission and the PCAOB.